 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #BlueLizardSummer #CollectiveBias

 We spend lots of time outside year-round and protecting all of our skin from the sun can be exhausting.
 As we come into the summer season, I usually try to do a combination of sunscreen and skin covering.
-I have a DIY bandana for kids tutorial that I’m sharing thanks to Blue Lizard® Australian Sunscreen®, which will leave us totally covered for all of our family hikes!
+I have a tutorial for how to make bandana – kids and adults sizes – that I’m sharing thanks to Blue Lizard® Australian Sunscreen®, which will leave us totally covered for all of our family hikes!

 I always check skincare things on the EWG site and love that this brand gets the best rating!
 Blue Lizard® uses a zinc oxide formulation and provide broad spectrum UVA/UVB protection (SPF30+), but is surprisingly easy to rub in.
 Several of the zinc-based brands we have tried in the past have left us looking like ghosts!

 My kids got a kick out of the bottle; it changes colors when exposed to UV light, as a reminder to apply some!
 Easily found at Walmart (see the bottom of the post for an in-store photo and a special offer), we bought the Baby formula for my kids.
 My kids are older, but remember that parents should consult with their pediatrician before using any sunscreen on a child younger than 6 months

 My daughter opted to wear her dinosaur bandana over her ears; you can also roll them and tie them like a headband, or drench it in cold water and wrap it around their necks!